 With 1000 children playing ball, it is impossible to fill all requests.
 Children placed on the same team as a request is purely coincidental.
 There is no exception to this rule in Jr. and Sr. ball leagues.
 Siblings in the same league will be placed on the same team unless a parent requests us not to.
 Please let commissioners know that players are siblings in the “Notes” field during registration especially if they do not share the same last name.

-Depending on the number of teams our goal is to have T-ball, 1st Grade and Rookie games on Tues. and Fri. nights.
+Depending on the number of teams our goal is to have T-ball, 1st Grade and Rookie games on Tuesday, Thursday and/or Fri. nights.
 Round #1 will begin at 5:30pm and round #2 will begin at 7pm

-Senior ball games are usually on Monday, Wednesday or Thursday at 6 p.m.
-Each team will be scheduled up to 12 games.
+Senior ball games are usually on Monday, Wednesday or Friday at 6 p.m.

 In addition, the Junior and Senior leagues will play season ending tournaments.